eeveeking/Self_Driving/README.md

 ## How to run the code
 1. Clone this repository.
 2. Download the pre-trained weight vgg16_bn.pth from Kaggle.
-Put vgg16_bn.pth and the cloned repo in a same directory.
+Put vgg16_bn.pth and the cloned repo in a same directory, and copy the given deploy/ folder into the cloned repo.
 3. Run vgg16_transfer.py